 In the emacs environment these actions can be performed by clicking on the corresponding button in the toolbar or in the CiaoPP menus.
+The high-level interface allows calling these actions as predicates from a CiaoPP top-level shell:

 Analyze the module F with the current analysis options (use customize(analyze) to change these options).